 - 1. The Long Term Planning Committee shall be composed as follows: - a.
-Nine (9) members, three (3) of which are appointed by the Board of Directors from among the Academy Fellows.
-The remaining six (6) members will be appointed by the president of the Academy from among the Academy Fellows.
-One (1) member will be appointed by the Board of Directors and two (2) members by the president of the Academy annually. - b.
+Nine (9) Fellows or Retired Fellows, three (3) of which are appointed by the Board of Directors and six (6) of whom are appointed by the President.
+One committee member shall be appointed by the Board of Directors and two committee members by the President annually. - b.
 The length of each term shall be three (3) years. - c.
 Each member may serve for no more than three (3) consecutive terms. - 2.
 The Long Term Planning Committee shall annually elect its own chair from among its members.